 T&D Upgrade Deferral

-A key premise for these two value propositions is that a relatively modest amount of storage can be used to serve a small portion of peak that is served by the T&D equipment whose must be increased due to growing (demand growth) or whose life is to be extended.
+A key premise for these two value propositions is that a relatively modest amount of storage can be used to serve a small portion of peak demand that is served by the T&D equipment whose capacity must be increased due to growing peak demand (demand growth) or whose life is to be extended.
 For example, storage whose rated power output is 4% to 5% of the T&D equipment’s “load carrying capacity” could be used to defer an upgrade by one to two years.
 Similarly, to extend the life of aging T&D equipment a small amount of storage is used to reduce the peak demand served by the equipment.

-Thisinvolves use of storage to either: a) defer or avoid the need for a T&D equipment upgrade that is needed due to demand growth (deferral) or b) to extend the life of existing T&D equipment (life extension).
+This value proposition involves use of storage to either: a) defer or avoid the need for a T&D equipment upgrade that is needed due to demand growth (deferral) or b) to extend the life of existing T&D equipment (life extension).
 A key premise for this value proposition is that a small amount of storage can: a) allow the utility to delay the need for expensive, demand-growth-related T&D equipment upgrades or b) reduce demand served by existing T&D equipment such that the equipment’s life is extended.

-The benefit is compelling because it can be quite significant, especially if the upgrade that is deferred is expensive and/or if the amount of storage needed – relative to the power of the T&D equipment involved – is modest.
+The benefit is compelling because it can be quite significant, especially if the upgrade that is deferred is expensive and/or if the amount of storage needed – relative to the power rating of the T&D equipment involved – is modest.

 In most situations, storage for this application is only used for a very small portion of the year, if at all because demand only exceeds the T&D equipment’s “load carrying capacity” during the most extreme peaks (usually the hottest days).
 So, the storage may not have to be used at all if a) demand does not grow as expected and/or b) demand does not exceed the T&D equipment’s rating due to mild weather leading to low air conditioning use.